jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 5. Leave the **Private** check box cleared.
 **Note**: IBM DevOps Services supports both public and private projects.
 Anyone can access your public projects, but only the DevOps Services users you invite can access your private projects.
+**Note**: You can use the Track & Plan feature with all your public IBM DevOps Services projects at no cost.
+If you use the feature with private projects, a fee might apply.
+See the [subscription][22] details.

 6. Leave the **Add features for Scrum development** check box selected.
 By enabling Scrum, you can create sprints from your project's backlog of work items.
 **Note**: You need to enable Scrum development to use the full Track & Plan capabilities.
 However, if you plan traditional projects that use simple tasks and iterations without a backlog, you would clear this check box.